 This may not feel like soon to victims who are eager for a settlement.
 But for plaintiffs' Paraquat lawyers, it is good news to get a trial date because it is the first big step towards getting victims the settlement compensation amount they deserve.]

 Paraquat (paraquat dichloride) is an extremely toxic chemical that is used to kill weeds, grass, and other unwanted vegetation.
 Despite being banned in many countries, Paraquat is one of the most widely used industrial herbicides in the world.

 Paraquat is legal in the U.S., but the Environmental Protection Agency (EPA), classifies it as a “restricted use” chemical.
 This means that Paraquat can only be bought and used by commercially licensed users (mostly commercial farmers).

-Paraquat herbicides are manufactured and sold under a number of different brand or product trade names.
+Paraquat herbicides are manufactured and sold under several different brand or product trade names.
 Gramoxone is the most common trade name for Paraquat.
 Gramoxone is manufactured by Sygenta, a global agrochemical company based in Switzerland.

-The Paraquat lawsuits are reminiscent of the Roundup cancer lawsuits, a very successful litigation for victims.
+The Paraquat lawsuit is reminiscent of the Roundup cancer lawsuit, a very successful litigation for victims.
 They are both used as a non-selective herbicide.
 With Roundup, the injury is not Parkinson's disease but cancer.

 These products contain Paraquat: